More about STEALTH.unlimited

 Since 2010 STEALTH co-initiated the platform Ko gradi grad (Who Builds the City) in Belgrade and within it in 2012 the long-term community based project Smarter Building.
 In 2013 they formed Stad in de Maak (City in the Making) association in Rotterdam to, through a ten-year long process, tackle the “toxic assets” of the stranded Dutch welfare housing.

-From 2011 to 2017 STEALTH have been contributing to practice based research at the Royal Institute of Arts in Stockholm.
+From 2011 to 2017 STEALTH have been contributing to practice-based research at the Royal Institute of Arts in Stockholm.
 In this context, in 2013, they co-organised the conference Commoning the City.
 Recently they have been teaching at the Willem de Kooning Academy in Rotterdam and MaHKU in Utrecht.
 Since 2000, STEALTH gave about 130 lectures or presentations and contributed to numerous books and publications.

 STEALTH spiritedly pioneer low-energy strategies for Do-It-Yourself and Do-It-Ourselves approaches to the urban environment (like in our projects and initiatives for housing or schoolyard), experiment and advocate open technology platforms, and enjoy tinkering with maker technology.
 They are members of the Cooperative for Ethical Financing (ZEF).